Bikepacking: Here’s how to pick your perfect bike

 Unlike bike touring, the gravel bicycle frame does not have to carry as many kilograms.
 After all, with a gravel bike you’ll only take the essentials with you.
 This is a disadvantage compared to a touring bike.
 You can simply take less with you, and you’ll live a more minimalist lifestyle.
 So you sacrifice some luxury (as far as bikepacking is a luxury).

 With a gravel bike you have to pay more attention to your weight and space availability.
 You can easily do an overnighter or multi-day adventure with this bike.
-But for adventures that last several weeks, months or even years, I would recommend a touring bike.
+But for adventures that last several months or even years, I would recommend a touring bike.

-I think that for most people, a gravel bike would be the winner of the three.
+For most people, a gravel bike would be the winner of the three.

 ”A gravel bike is an excellent middle-ground choice.
 Combining elements of both touring and mountain bikes.”